samontenegro/STM-Manual-Translation/stm-manual-translation.md

 > Click on the ‘New risk assessment’ button to perform a new risk assessment.
 This opens a new screen.
 You will be guided through the risk assessment in a number of steps.

-> Haca clic en el botón "Nueva evaluación de riesgo" para realizar una nueva evaluación de riesgo. Ésto abrirá una nueva pantalla.
+> Haga clic en el botón "Nueva evaluación de riesgo" para realizar una nueva evaluación de riesgo. Ésto abrirá una nueva pantalla.
 Luego, será guiado a través de la evaluación de riesgo mediante una serie de pasos.

 ##### Bloque 4